Pope Leo, Cardinal Mc, Bishop Pham and beloved bishops: Catholic Homeschooling is a choice NOT a crime..a lifestyle worth pursuing

 The policy states, “The use of parish facilities by charter schools, home school programs, or private school programs is prohibited, both because such usage can undermine the stability of nearby Catholic schools and lead people to think that the Church is approving and advancing particular alternative schools and programs.”
 I noticed the yoga and pickle ball sessions would still go on.
 WHAT a HORRIBLE unforced error, prelates, priests and peeps.

-Yes, Cardinal McElroy, we don’t want homeschoolers to teach error in violation of the Magisterium; we all get that.
+Yes, Cardinal McElroy & Bishop Pham, we don’t want homeschoolers to teach error in violation of the Magisterium; we all get that.

-This may come as a surprise, but you have the power AND authority to dig holes and pick up the tennis racket, but please reconsider this: we NEED each other IF your goal is unity and EDUCATING the San Diego Catholic kids.
+This may come as a surprise, but you have the power AND authority to dig holes and pick up the tennis racket, but please reconsider this: we NEED each other IF your goal is unity and EDUCATING the San Diego Catholic kids a priority.

 National facts #1: priest vocations, and religious vocations are answered more often from homeschooling homes…